CastielWong/Laboratory/DevOps/Kubernetes/README.md

 The default recommended controller is the Deployment which configures a ReplicaSet controller to manage Pod's lifecycle.

-- Pod:
+### Pod
-  - the smallest and simplest Kubernetes object.
+- the smallest and simplest Kubernetes object
 - the unit of deployment in Kubernetes, which represents a single instance of the application
 - a logical collection of one or more containers, which:
   - are scheduled together on the same host with the Pod
   - share the same network namespace, meaning that they share a single IP address originally assigned to the Pod
   - have access to mount the same external storage (volumes)
 - ephemeral in nature, and they do not have the capability to self-heal themselves

-- Label:
+### Label
 - key-value pairs attached to Kubernetes objects (e.g. Pods, ReplicaSets, Nodes, Namespaces, Persistent Volumes)
 - are used to organize and select a subset of objects, based on the requirements in place
 - many objects can have the same Label(s), which means Label do not provide uniqueness to objects
 - Controllers use Labels to logically group together decoupled objects, rather than using objects' names or IDs

-- ReplicaSet:
+### ReplicaSet
 - implements the replication and self-healing aspects of the ReplicationController
 - supports both equality- and set-based Selectors
 - detect and ensures that the current state matches the desired state
 - can be used independently as Pod controllers but they only offer a limited set of features

-- Deployment:
+### Deployment
 - provides declarative updates to Pods and ReplicaSets
 - allows for seamless application updates and `rollbacks` through `rollouts` and `rollbacks`, and it directly manages its ReplicaSets for application scaling

-- Namespace:
+### Namespace
 - names of the resources/objects created inside a Namespace are unique, but not across Namespaces in the cluster
 - Kubernetes creates four Namespaces out of the box generally:
   - `kube-system` contains the objects created by the Kubernetes system, mostly the control plane agents
   - `kube-public` is a special Namespace, which is unsecured and readable by anyone, used for special purposes such as exposing public (non-sensitive) information about the cluster
   - `kube-node-lease` is the newest, which holds node lease objects used for node heartbeat data
   - `default` contains the objects and resources created by administrators and developers, and objects are assigned to it by default unless another Namespace name is provided by the user
 - the good practice is to create additional Namespaces, as desired, to virtualize the cluster and isolate users, developer teams, applications, or tiers
 - secures its lead against competitors, as it provides a solution to the multi-tenancy requirement of today's enterprise development teams

-Example:
+### Service
+- can expose single Pods, ReplicaSets, Deployments, DaemonSets, and StatefulSets

+### Sample
 ```yaml
 apiVersion: apps/v1
 kind: Deployment